cartel-sh/awesome-lens/README.md

 # Awesome Lens

-Hosted version is available at [awesome.lens.box](https://awesome.lens.box).This readme is generated from [projects.json](https://github.com/kuhaku-xyz/awesome-lens/blob/main/projects.json), to contribute, please edit the json file and open a PR on [github](https://github.com/kuhaku-xyz/awesome-lens)
+Hosted version is available at [awesome.lens.box](https://awesome.lens.box).
+This readme is generated from [projects.json](https://github.com/kuhaku-xyz/awesome-lens/blob/main/projects.json), to contribute, please edit the json file and open a PR on [github](https://github.com/kuhaku-xyz/awesome-lens)

 ## Apps